 Effective April 1, 2019, the Group adopted IFRS 16 "Leases" applied to all lease contracts existing on April 1, 2019 using the modified retrospective method and has taken the cumulative adjustment to retained earnings, on the date of initial application.
 Consequently, the group recorded the lease liability at the present value of the lease payments discounted at the incremental borrowing rate and the right of use asset at its carrying amount as if the standard had been applied since the commencement date of the lease, but discounted at the lessee's incremental borrowing rate at the date of initial application.
-Comparatives as at and for the year ended March 31, 2019 have not been retrospectively adjusted and therefore will continue to be reported under the accounting policies included as part of our Annual Report for year ended March 31, 2019
+Comparatives as at and for the year ended March 31, 2019 have not been retrospectively adjusted and therefore will continue to be reported under the accounting policies included as part of our Annual Report for year ended March 31, 2019.

-On transition, the adoption of the new standard resulted in recognition of 'Right of Use' asset of '2,907 crore, 'Net investment in sub-lease' of ROU asset of '430 crore and a lease liability of '3,598 crore.
-The cumulative effect of applying the standard of '40 crore was debited to retained earnings, net of taxes.
+On transition, the adoption of the new standard resulted in recognition of 'Right of Use' asset of \$420 million, 'Net investment in sublease of ROU asset' of \$62 million and a lease liabilities of \$520 million.
+The cumulative effect of applying the standard of \$6 million was debited to retained earnings, net of taxes.
 The effect of this adoption is insignificant on the operating profit, net profit for the period and earnings per share.
 IFRS 16 will result in an increase in cash inflows from operating activities and an increase in cash outflows from financing activities on account of lease payments.